katahiromz/ImeStudy/README.md

 New IMM32 has `ImmDisableTextFrameService` API to disable TSF in the thread.
 See `REF024`.

-## What is TIP?

-The TSF-based IME of new design is called as TIP (Text Input Processor).

 ## What is CUAS?

 CUAS (Cicero Unaware Application Support) is an emulation layer that connects between the old IMM32-based application and a TSF TIP.